 Charles Murray found that single parenthood showed a similar trend, with nonmarital white births in 1960 totalling just 2% and increasing to 6% by 1970 among lower class whites.
 Yet by 2008 there was a non-marital birth gap between the non-college age women of Fishtown and the college educated women of Belmont of 38%.
 Almost half of lower middle class women are now having children out of wedlock while only 6% of upper class white women are having children of outside of marriage.

 Charles Murray maintains that this cultural divergence is a new phenomenon.
 The upper middle class in 1960 "lived a more expensive life, but not a much different life."
 Back then most people watched the same three channels, followed the same fashion trends, saw the same movies, read the same magazines, ate the same food, danced the same dances and listened to the same #1 song regardless of income status.
 Murray's research focused on the 5 decades including the boom years of the 1980s, 1990s and the middle 2000s leading up to the recession of 2008, and he discovered that the average male employed in a working class occupation earned as much approaching year 2010 as he did in 1960.
-Lower class men are not getting married because wages are too low.
-Five decades later social norms have deteriorated among the lower middle class and as a result men aren't getting married simply because the culture no longer requires them to get married first to have a long term sexual relationship and children.
+The reason today's lower class men are not getting married is not because wages are too low.
+The difference is that five decades later social norms have deteriorated among the lower middle class and as a result men aren't getting married simply because the culture no longer requires them to get married first to have a long term sexual relationship and children.

 During these five decades women have increased their participation in the workforce from 20% in 1960 to 80% today.
 Due to the phenomenon of hypergamy, the upwardly mobile women are going to gravitate to upwardly mobile men, accentuating this newly developed cultural divide.http://www.psychologytoday.com/blog/repairing-relationships/201110/are-women-no-longer-moving-in-marriage